qzda/sticky-board/README.md

 - 🌓 **Dark Mode** - Automatically adapts to system theme
 - 📐 **Grid Alignment** - All operations automatically snap to grid
 - 🔒 **Data Privacy** - All data is stored locally in browser only
+- 📤 **Export/Import** - Export notes to JSON file or import from existing files

 ## 📖 Usage